Winner Of High School Golf Tournament Denied Trophy, Because She's A Girl

 One volunteer rules official who helped with the tournament told the Worcester Telegram & Gazette the situation is a "real injustice."

-Lunenberg High School doesn't have a girls golf team, WPBF reports.
-And the boys team, despite the boost from Nash's performance, didn't qualify for a spot at states.
+Lunenberg High School doesn't have a girls' golf team, WPBF reports.
+And the boys' team, despite the boost from Nash's performance, didn't qualify for a spot at states.

+Nash does qualify to compete in the individual girls' championship, which will be held in the spring, MIAA says in a statement.

+"Female golfers have been welcomed to participate on a boys team in the fall if their school did not sponsor a girls golf team in the spring," MIAA writes.
+"It has been clear to participants that female golfers playing in the fall boys team tournament are not participating in an individual capacity. "

 Nash's father told the TV station, "It is what it is.
 Those are the rules of golf, and she plays by the rules."

-But pro golfer Brittany Altomare — who's from central Massachusetts, and played in the boys' state tournament when she was in high school — said the rules should be changed, in this case.
+But pro golfer Brittany Altomare — who is from central Massachusetts, and played in the boys' state tournament when she was in high school — said the rules should be changed, in this case.

 Very disappointing.
 Gender does not matter she played the same tees a win is a win.
 She should be allowed to play as an individual in states as I did. https://t.co/jkcicYNC0a— Brittany Altomare (@Britt_alto12) October 26, 2017

+"But ... once they say, 'We're going to let girls participate,' they're required by Title IX to treat them equally," he says.
+"And denying someone the trophy and the championship is far from treating them equally."

+He cited the case of a female Duke student who was allowed to try out for the football team.
+The courts ruled that once she joined the team, she had to be treated the same as the men.

-Meanwhile, the male athlete who was awarded first place offered to give his trophy to Nash, saying she'd earned it.
+Meanwhile, the male athlete who was awarded first place offered to give his trophy to Nash, saying she had earned it.

-She declined, but said she appreciated the gesture.
+She declined but said she appreciated the gesture.

 "He came over and said he didn't win the tournament, that I did," she told WPBF.
 "It was really nice of him and respectful."